Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: Smooth Gowdy-symmetric generalized Taub-NUT solutions

 for the complex Ernst potential $\E=f+\ii b$, where $f=\Re(\E)$ is defined by

 and $b=\Im(\E)$ is given by

 with

 Interestingly, the Ernst equation \eqref{eq:EE} belongs to the remarkable class of integrable equations, i.e.\ there is an associated linear matrix problem which is equivalent to the original nonlinear equation via its integrability condition.
 Consequently, methods from soliton theory can be applied.
 In particular, it is possible to integrate the linear problem along the boundaries $t=0,\pi$ and $\theta=0,\pi$, which allows one to find explicit formulae for the Ernst potential at the axes $\Al$, $\Ar$ and at $t=\pi$ in terms of the data at $\Hp$ ($t=0$).
 From $\E$ one can then construct the corresponding metric potentials $u$, $Q$ and $M$ at these boundaries, so that the behaviour of the metric at $t=\pi$ can be studied.
+From the explicit expressions for the metric at $t=\pi$ on can just read off how the solution behaves at this boundary, with the following result.

-Note that his analysis does not absolutely guarantee that the metric obtained at $t=\pi$ connects smoothly to the metric for $t<\pi$, even though this is expected.
-Nevertheless, an investigation of the metric at $t=\pi$ does strongly indicate the following: \begin{quote} SGGTN solutions, which are characterized by a past Cauchy horizon $\Hp$ at $t=0$, develop a second, future Cauchy $\Hf$ at $t=\pi$.
+SGGTN solutions, which are characterized by a past Cauchy horizon $\Hp$ at $t=0$, develop a second, future Cauchy $\Hf$ at $t=\pi$.
 The only exceptions are special cases in which curvature singularities form.
 This occurs when the initial data satisfy

 where $b_A=b(t=0,\theta=0)$ and $b_B=b(t=0,\theta=\pi)$.
-In these cases the solutions have a curvature singularity at $t=\pi$, $\theta=0$ (for a `$+\!$' sign) or at $t=\pi$, $\theta=\pi$ (for a `$-\!$' sign), respectively.
+In these cases, the solutions have a curvature singularity at $t=\pi$, $\theta=0$ (for a `$+\!$' sign) or at $t=\pi$, $\theta=\pi$ (for a `$-\!$' sign), respectively.
 If the data at $t=0$ satisfy $b_A=b_B$, then the future horizon is generated by $\KVa$ (as is the past horizon).
 For $b_A\neq b_B$, $\Hf$ is generated by the linear combination $\KVa-a\f\KVb$, where

-In this case, the metric potential $u$ blows up in the limit $t\to\pi$ even though the spacetime is regular there. \end{quote}
+In this case, the metric potential $u$ blows up in the limit $t\to\pi$ even though the spacetime is regular there.